 Explore Want to know what’s blooming in your neck of the woods?
-We’ve got you covered with our seasonal bloom reports, wildflower driving routes and hotspots, and interactive “What’s Blooming” map. bloom report Look for spring wildflowers early Drought may develop over the next few months from North Central Florida to South Florida, according to…
+We’ve got you covered with our seasonal bloom reports, wildflower driving routes and hotspots, and interactive “What’s Blooming” map. bloom report Summer is milkweed season!
+Of the 22 milkweed species that occur in Florida, all but one are native.
+Our native milkweeds bloom…

 Look for spring’s wildflower displays in wet areas and ditches, thanks to the heat.
 Dry-adapted wildflowers also may do well.
 Read our Bloom Report to find out more about what to expect.

 Blue toadflax (Linaria canadensis) is an annual wildflower that forms a delicate sea of lavender when in bloom.
 It is common along roadsides, and in pastures and other disturbed areas.

 Keep your eyes open for Cloudless sulphur butterflies!
 Monarchs aren’t the only ones migrating this time of year.
 Fall is a wonderful time to see the Cloudless sulphurs in flight on their southern migration.
 The Cloudless sulphur can be found year-round in the southern United States, Caribbean and much of South America, but migrating populations extend all the way to Colorado, New Jersey or even Canada during the summer months.
 Cloudless sulphurs practice a large fall migration to southern regions, much like the Monarch butterfly.